veb/emoji-announcer/README.md

 ## Development

 This app is designed to be installed in multiple Slack workspaces.
-It is deployed to Heroku and uses [Heroku Postgres](https://www.heroku.com/postgres) for the database.
+It is deployed to [Railway](https://railway.app) and uses [PostgreSQL](https://docs.railway.app/databases/postgresql) for the database.

 ### Requirements